-Note 7-Other Expenses (Income), net
+Note 7 - Other Expenses (Income), net

-2022 2021 2 2020 Amortization of reacquired franchise rights (a) \$ 97 \$ 43 \$ 22 Gain from re-measurement of equity interest upon acquisition (b) (628) (239) Equity income from investments in unconsolidated affiliates (c) - (43) (62) Derecognition of indemnification asset (d) - 3 Foreign exchanges and other (3) (15) (9) Other expenses (income), net \$ 94 \$ (643) \$ (285)
+2022 2021 Amortization of reacquired franchise rights ^(a) \$ 97 \$ 43 Gain from re-measurement of equity interest upon acquisition ^(b) (628) Equity income from investments in unconsolidated affiliates ^(c) (43) Foreign exchanges and other (3) (15) Other expenses (income), net \$ 94 \$ (643)

 - (a) As a result of the acquisition of Hangzhou KFC, Suzhou KFC and Wuxi KFC, \$66 million, \$61 million and \$61 million of the purchase price were allocated to intangible assets related to reacquired franchise rights, respectively, which are being amortized over the remaining franchise contract period of 1 year, 2.4 years and 5 years.
 (See Note 3 for additional information). - (b) In the fourth and third quarters of 2021, as a result of the consolidation of Hangzhou KFC and the Lavazza joint venture, the Company recognized a gain of \$618 million and \$10 million, respectively, from the re-measurement of our previously held equity interest at fair value.
-In the third quarter of 2020, the Company recognized a re-measurement gain of \$239 million as a result of the consolidation of Suzhou KFC.
 The re-measurement gains were not allocated to any segment for performance reporting purposes.
-(See Note 3 for additional information). - (c) Includes equity income from our investments in Hangzhou KFC, Suzhou KFC and the Lavazza joint venture before we consolidated the results of these entities upon completion of acquisitions.
-(See Note 3 for additional information). - (d) In the second quarter of 2020, the Company derecognized a \$3 million indemnification asset previously recorded for the Daojia acquisition as the indemnification right pursuant to the purchase agreement expired.
-The expense was included in Other income, net, but was not allocated to any segment for performance reporting purposes.
+(See Note 3 for additional information). - (c) Includes equity income from our investments in Hangzhou KFC and the Lavazza joint venture before we consolidated the results of these entities upon completion of acquisitions.
+(See Note 3 for additional information).

-Note 8-Supplemental Balance Sheet Information
+Note 8 - Supplemental Balance Sheet Information